 Vicki Pollack, Founder & Director Emerita

-The Children’s Book Project is a 501(c)(3) nonprofit organization that helps children who need books learn to read by providing books and other resources to children and their shelters, schools, daycares, and community centers.
+The Children’s Book Project is a 501(c)(3) nonprofit organization that helps children who need books learn to read by providing free books and other resources to children and their shelters, schools, daycares, and community centers.
 Research shows that children to whom books are read have an easier time learning to read than those who don’t have this experience.
 In addition, evidence shows that reading aloud to children actually helps their brain development.
-However, many children in the Bay Area live in homes without books and attend schools and programs where books are in short supply.
+However, many children in the Bay Area and beyond live in homes without books and attend schools and programs where books are in short supply.
 Encouraging reading is not enough when families do not have books.